-Note: Leveling the trailer end to end, then measuring from the ground to the top of the ball socket determines Coupler height on the trailer.
+Note: Leveling the trailer end to end, then measuring from the ground to the inside top of the ball socket determines hitch ball height for the tow vehicle

-Attach the safety chains (see figure 10) to the welded portion of the hitch or tow vehicle's frame, but never to the removable ball mount.
+Attach the safety chains (see figure 7) to the welded portion of the hitch or tow vehicle's frame, but never to the removable ball mount.
 Cross the safety chains under the hitch.

 Caution; retract the hitch jack completely for maximum ground clearance.
-Remove the jack pad (See Figure 12) and stow in the car's trunk along with the leveling jack and other gear used when stopped.
+Remove the jack pad and stow it safely.
+Check the stabilizing jack sand stow other gear used when stopped.
 NEVER TOW YOUR TRAILER WITH THE JACK DOWN.
 Check that the foldaway step is up and that the main door is completely closed and LOCKED for towing.
-If it is not locked the constant vibration of travel may cause it to open with possible damage.
+If it is not locked, the constant vibration of travel may cause the door to open with possible damage.

 Move the rig ahead about 50 feet and test the trailer brakes, then check the ground for forgotten objects.
-Regularly check the condition of your tires, air pressure, and the tightness of your lug bolts.
+Regularly check the condition of your tires, air pressure, and the tightness of your lug nuts.